Analysis of Regularized LS Reconstruction and Random Matrix Ensembles in Compressed Sensing: Replica Analysis of -Orthogonal Setup

 where $\Dx z_{t} = \dx z_{t} \e^{-z_{t}^{2}/2}/\sqrt{2 \pi}$ is the standard Gaussian measure.
 For large $\beta$ we may then employ the saddle-point integration w.r.t.\ $x_{t}$.
 If we now specialize to LASSO reconstruction \eqref{eq:CS_Standard_Problem_LASSO} so that the per-element regularization function is $\Freg(x) = |x|$, we may define

 where the second equality follows by the fact that the $x$ that minimizes the cost in \eqref{eq:func_phi} is given by \footnote{ Note that $\xhat (y;\,\Qhat)$ can be interpreted as soft thresholding of observation $y$.
+Compare the above also to \eqref{eq:xhat_asderivative}.
 For further discussion on the relevance and interpretation of this function, see Section~\ref{sec:extensions_and_sketch}.}

 The saddle-point method then provides the following expression